Mustard greens have a peppery-bitter flavor—like mustard. They have long been a favorite American soul food and are used often in Indian cookery.

 - Mustard greens can be frozen like spinach.

-- Wash greens just before using in a large bowl of lukewarm water in order to dislodge sand and dirt.
+- Wash greens just before using.
+Rinse the greens in a large bowl of lukewarm water in order to dislodge sand and dirt.
 Then cut off and discard the stems.
 You can remove the stems by folding the leaves in half and ripping out the stems.

 - Don’t dry the greens before cooking.
 The residual water will help them wilt as they cook.